 In the Collaborative Research Centers (CRC), sustained by DFG for up to twelve years, researchers collaborate on interdisciplinary, challenging, and costly research projects.
 CRCs that are permanently located in one university are differentiated from the so-called Transregios (CRC-TRR) that are spread over several university locations.

 At present, three Collaborative Research Centers and three Transregional Collaborative Research Centers are housed at the University of Stuttgart.
 Besides, the University has projects in three additional CRC and three Transregios.
-Added to this University Stuttgart is speaker in three DFG Research Training Groups and we have two DFG Priority Programs as well as numerous Research Units.
+Added to this University Stuttgart is speaker in four DFG Research Training Groups and we have two DFG Priority Programs as well as numerous Research Units.

 Localized Collaborative Research Centers (CRC), Spokesperson University of Stuttgart